Bibliophile Princess

 Bibliophile Princess (虫かぶり姫, Mushikaburi-hime) is a Japanese light novel series written by Yui and illustrated by Satsuki Shiina.
 It was serialized online from September 2015 to January 2022 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Ichijinsha, who has released seven volumes since July 2016 under their Iris NEO label.

 A manga adaptation with art by Yui Kikuta has been serialized via Ichijinsha's josei manga magazine Monthly Comic Zero Sum since August 2018.
-It has been collected in seven tankōbon volumes.
+It has been collected in eight tankōbon volumes.
 The light novels and manga are both licensed in North America by J-Novel Club.
 An anime television series adaptation by Madhouse aired from October to December 2022.

+Plot

+Elianna has been engaged to the Crown Prince for several years now, though it was largely convenience for both.
+She's mostly spent that time with deep in the books of the Imperial Archives.
+Later, at last Eli definitely needs to step up and bring her courage a bit more to the show.